+ Why ORCID? Benefits for researcher

 + Why ORCID Technion Account

-By sharing your ID with the Technion, and giving us permission to read and update your ORCID record, you enable us to help you keep your record up-to-date with trusted information, like verified affiliation – the name of the institution and the name of your department.
-Your cooperation will allow connecting your research output with the name of the Technion and its departments.
+By sharing your ID with the Technion, and giving us permission to read and update your ORCID record, you enable us to help you keep your record up-to-date with trusted information, like verified affiliation – the name of the institution.
+Your cooperation will allow connecting your research output with the name of the Technion.
 It will increase the Technion visibility and its research impact through different information systems and databases.

 + How to manage your account in an efficient way?